enesbuyuk/commbuilder/README.md

 ![docs/images/homepage-screenshot.png](docs/images/homepage-screenshot.png)

-# University Student Club Website
+# Student Club Web

-This project is the Istanbul University Computer Science Student Club website.
-It is designed to provide students with information about the club and facilitate participation in club activities.
+Student Club Web is an open-source website template that enables student clubs to easily create and manage their digital presence.
+Although it was initially developed for the Istanbul University Computer Science Club (IÜ CS), the project is designed to be flexible and customizable, making it suitable for all university clubs.
+The platform aims to encourage student participation in club activities, provide an efficient way to share announcements, and enhance the club's digital identity with a modern solution.

 ## Table of Contents